fnscoder/earthquake-api/README.md

 There are a few things I would like to improve in a further version of this project:
 * Add Sentry for better monitoring
 * Add Django debug toolbar or silk
-* Add a validation to avoid having repeated cities (currently the API don't validate duplicated cities entries)
+* Add a validation to avoid having repeated cities (currently the API doesn't validate duplicated cities entries)
 * Add more tests
-* Create a CI/CD pipeline with github actions or any other tool to run the tests and linters
+* Create a CI/CD pipeline with GitHub actions or any other tool to run the tests and linter
 * Add authentication and track who created/updated the cities info and who made the searches
-* Add a support for automated documentation with OpenAPI
+* Add support for automated documentation with OpenAPI